BrandnerKasper/CreateAMazeTxt/README.md

 # CreateAMazeTxt
 This Java project creates random mazes(height*width can be adjusted) and safes them as a txt file.

-The only condition for the mazes are that there are no plazas which means there is no 2x2 tile filed with no walls.
+The mazes are restricted by one condition:
+There are no plazas which means there is no 2x2 tile field with no walls.

--> This guarantes that in a game like PacMan Ms.Pacman can`t make a turnaround.
+-> This guarantes that in a game like PacMan Ms.Pacman can´t make a turnaround.

 Mazes can look like the following:

 12x12 Tiles: